 And send down your Spirit upon us once again; renew your Church,

-and splash the Spirit all over our country, for we surely need a good dose of it as on the first Pentecost!
+and splash the Spirit all over our country and our world, for we surely need a good dose of it as on the first Pentecost!

 To You, Jesus, be all Glory and Honor and Praise!
 Amen.